Skip to content

 Passive Resistance

-The core principle: blending a relaxed, adaptable state (Kyo) with a strong, rooted structure (Jitsu) to manage force with minimal effort.
+Blending a relaxed state (Kyo) with a strong structure (Jitsu) to manage force with minimal effort.

 Deep Dive →